parvaneh-soleimany/Generate_Synthetic_text_data/README.md

 This project explores the generation of synthetic tabular data using Large Language Models (LLMs) on textual datasets.
 The primary goal is to leverage the generative capabilities of LLMs to create structured data while examining their handling of biases inherent in the original dataset.
 By training LLMs on this data, we aim to observe whether the models replicate or amplify existing biases when generating new data.
 In addition to understanding LLM behavior with biased data, the project also investigates techniques for bias mitigation, striving to reduce unintended bias propagation in the synthetic outputs.

+## Notebooks

+This repository includes two Jupyter notebooks for generating synthetic tabular data using different approaches.
+Each notebook demonstrates a unique method and analyzes its effectiveness in synthetic data generation.

+### 1. `Generate_synthetic_data_Tabula.ipynb`:
+- **Approach**: This notebook uses [Tabula](https://github.com/zhao-zilong/Tabula) for generating synthetic tabular data.
+- **Description**: The method focuses on leveraging LLM to create realistic tabular data.

+### 2. `Generate_synthetic_data_Langchain.ipynb`:
+- **Approach**: In this notebook, we'll dive deep into generating synthetic records using the [LangChain](https://python.langchain.com/docs/introduction/) library.
+- **Description**: By applying this approach, we explore how to leverage LangChain’s SyntheticDataGenerator model for creating data based on prompt engineering and chaining LLM responses.

 ## Installation

 Follow these steps to set up and run the project on your local machine: